liuxueyang/ManageBilibiliVideos/README.md

 adb pull /storage/emulated/0/Android/data/tv.danmaku.bili/download/s_5615
 ```
 In this case, PATH_TO_DIRECTORY is the absolute path to `s_5615`.
 Those renamed videos is placed to the directory where the script runs.
+4. If there are multiple `.flv` files for a video.
+The script will merge them into one.
+This requires `ffmpeg`.